 We strive to create a warm and loving environment where your child will flourish.
 Our early years’ program honours the young child’s need for connectedness to this world, with nurturing rhythms, quality sensory experiences and engagement in the real work of childhood: play.

-Since its inception, in 1987, Samford Valley Steiner School has offered a two-year Early Childhood program with a part-time first year and a full-time second “Prep” year.
+Since its inception, in 1987, Samford Valley Steiner School has offered a two-year Early Childhood program, a Pre-Prep year and a Prep year.
 This two year Kindergarten program provides for our children a gentle bridge between home and formal schooling.

 Samford Valley Steiner Early Childhood Centre is an approved kindergarten program provider under the Queensland Kindergarten Funding Scheme and our Prep program is compliant with Non-State Schools accreditation criteria.
-Please see the statement-of-fees-kindergarten 2017
+Please see the statement-of-fees-kindergarten-services-qkfs 2021 and the QKFS subsidy.

 The Kindergarten has received an overall rating of Exceeding the National Standard.